agentscope-ai/agentscope-runtime/cookbook/en/a2a_registry.md

 ## Overview

 A2A Registry is a service registration and discovery mechanism provided by AgentScope Runtime for the A2A (Agent-to-Agent) protocol.
-Through Registry, you can register your agent services to service discovery systems (such as Nacos, etc.), enabling other agents or clients to dynamically discover and invoke your services.
+Through Registry, you can register agent services to centralized agent registries (such as Nacos, etc.), enabling other agents or clients to dynamically discover and invoke agent services.

 ## Core Concepts